Cavite State University

-Cavite State University (CvSU; Pamantasang Pampamahalaan ng Cavite), also more known locally as Kabsu, is a public university in the province of Cavite in the Philippines.
-Its 70 ha main campus, known as the Don Severino delas Alas Campus, is located in the Municipality of Indang, Cavite about 60 km southwest of Manila.
-The educational institution has twelve other campuses spread all over the province.
+Cavite State University (CvSU; (Note: /tl/) Pamantasang Pampamahalaan ng Cavite) is a public university in the province of Cavite, Philippines.
+Its 70 ha main campus, known as the Don Severino delas Alas Campus, is located in Indang, about 60 km southwest of Manila.
+The institution has 12 other campuses spread throughout the province.

-The school was established initially as an intermediate school by the Thomasites, a group of American teachers brought by the United States during the early part of the American colonial period to revamp the system of education in the country.
-By 1964, the school has grown into a college known as the Don Severino Agricultural College (DSAC).
-It became a university on January 22, 1998, and was renamed as the Cavite State University.
+The school was initially established as an intermediate school by the Thomasites, a group of American teachers brought by the United States during the early part of the American colonial period to revamp the country's education system.
+By 1964, the school had grown into a college known as the Don Severino Agricultural College (DSAC).
+It became a university on January 22, 1998, and was renamed Cavite State University.

-The Accrediting Agency of Chartered Colleges and Universities in the Philippines (AACCUP) recently conferred the award to Cavite State University (CvSU) as top performing state university during the annual national conference held at the Waterfront Cebu City Hotel, Cebu City, 7 – 9 March.
-In 2016, CvSU was also recognized as one of the top ten performing State Universities and Colleges in accreditation, capturing the rank 7 spot.
-The university is also one of the top three performing schools in the criminology program in the country.
+The Accrediting Agency of Chartered Colleges and Universities in the Philippines (AACCUP) recently conferred upon Cavite State University (CvSU) the award for top-performing state university during its annual national conference held at the Waterfront Cebu City Hotel in Cebu City from March 7 to 9.
+In 2016, CvSU was also recognized as one of the top ten-performing state universities and colleges in accreditation, ranking seventh.
+The university is also among the top three performing schools in the criminology program in the country.

-Since then, the university has grown offering 141 programs in the undergraduate and graduate levels.
-It has more than 44,000 students and almost 1,700 faculty and staff from eleven campuses at the end of academic year 2020-2021.
+Since then, the university has expanded, offering 141 undergraduate and graduate programs.
+As of the end of the 2020–2021 academic year, it had more than 44,000 students and nearly 1,700 faculty and staff across eleven campuses.